dotnet/docs/docs/languages/csharp/delegates-patterns.md

 component that manages the logs.
 It will need to accept messages from any component in the system.
 Those messages will have different priorities, which the core component can manage.
 The messages should have timestamps in their final archived form.
-For more advanced scenarios, you could filter mesages by the source component.
+For more advanced scenarios, you could filter messages by the source component.

 There is one aspect of the feature that will change often: where messages are